alexjoverm/v-runtime-template/README.md

     `
 ```

-### v-runtime-template VS dynamic components (`<component>`)
+### v-runtime-template-vue3 VS dynamic components (`<component>`)

 Dynamic components have somewhat different goal: to render a component dynamically by binding it to the `is` prop.
 Although, these components are usually pre-compiled.
-However, the goal of v-runtime-template can be achieved just by using the component options object form of dynamic components.
+However, the goal of v-runtime-template-vue3 can be achieved just by using the component options object form of dynamic components.

-In fact, v-runtime-template uses that under the hood (in the render function form) along with other common tasks to achieve its goal.
+In fact, v-runtime-template-vue3 uses that under the hood (in the render function form) along with other common tasks to achieve its goal.